 STATUS: The San Joaquin County Economic Development Association (EDA) in cooperation with the Employment and Economic Development Department, Chambers of Commerce and local governments, provides a "one-stop" business resource to assist business developments with tools such as business training building and site availability, employee recruitment and training, and referrals to a business assistance program.
-Additionally, the EDA provides business loan package preparation for acquisition of owner occupied land and facilities, machinery and equipment, leasehold improvements, inventory and work capital.
+Additionally, the EDA provides business loan package preparation for acquisition of owner-occupied land and facilities, machinery and equipment, leasehold improvements, inventory and work capital.
 Information about the EDA is available on the Employment and Economic Development Department website.

 ED-F: Innovative Technology Businesses.
-The County shall work with San Joaquin Partnership and other economic development organizations to conduct a study to identify innovative technology businesses (e.g., green technology, alternative energy, and research and development) that San Joaquin County has a competitive advantage in attracting.
-Based on findings from the study, the County shall develop and implement a strategy to attract firms in innovative industries to the County.
-(PSR)

-Implements Which Policy(ies) ED-1.5; ED-2.4 Responsible Department(s) Employment & Economic Development Supporting Department(s) County Administrator's Office
+The County shall work with San Joaquin Partnership and other economic development organizations to conduct a study to identify innovative technology businesses (e.g., green technology, alternative energy, and research and development) that San Joaquin mplements Which olicy(ies) ED-1.5; ED-2.4 lesponsible Department(s) Employment & Economic Development upporting Department(s) County Administrator's Office